 NB: The Seiko Turtle’s bracelet is a bit wider than that of the Seiko Sumo by about 2 millimeters.
 While the Seiko Turtle’s measures at 22 millimeters, the Seiko Sumo measures at 20.

 Do Seiko Sumo and Turtle share the same type of movement?

 Both Seiko Sumo and Turtle watches use an automatic movement.
 However, although they are both automatic, the movements in the Seiko Sumo and Turtle are different.

 The Seiko Sumo uses the 6R15 automatic movement while the Seiko Turtle uses the 4R36 movement.

 With both movements, you get 21,600 beats per hour which amounts to 6 beats per second.
 This is important for accuracy, although the 6R15 movement is more accurate than the 4R36 in theory.
-In practice though, we find both movements quite accurate actually and many users agree.
+In practice though, we find both movements quite accurate and many users agree.

-In practice, this means that once your phone is fully charged, it can last up to two days without needing a recharge.
+In practice, this means that once your watch is fully charged, it can last up to two days without needing a recharge.
 But, you want to keep in mind that as the charge level begins to drop, the time on the watch becomes more inaccurate.

 Regulating your watch using the manual winder is quite easy and you can also do that at your local watch shop.